 Alibaba, the original site, is built for wholesale purchases.
 Sellers usually have minimum bulk order requirements.
 You can directly connect with Chinese manufacturers to place orders, and payment is usually via bank transfer.

-Aliexpress is its sister site.
-It’s made for smaller retailers who don't stock the products they're selling, and it accepts credit card payments.
+AliExpress is its sister site and is made for smaller retailers who don't stock the products they're selling, and it accepts credit card payments.
 Think of it as Amazon, but cheaper and with a two-week delivery time.

-Instead of buying directly from the manufacturer, the sellers are actually third-party individuals or companies who are reselling to you.
+So the main difference between AliExpress and Alibaba is that Alibaba is used for buying directly from the manufacturer, whereas on AliExpress the sellers are actually third-party individuals or companies who are reselling to you.
 You won’t get the best price, but the buyer protection and ability to make single orders makes it perfect for dropshippers.

 Sounds too good to be true, right?